 - Questions include algebraic, exponential, logarithmic, trigonometric, and general types of functions.

 - Questions include analytical, graphical, tabular, and verbal types of representations.

 6 Questions | 1 Hour 30 Minutes | 50% of Exam Score

 - Part A: 2 questions; 30 minutes (graphing calculator required).

 - Part B: 4 questions; 60 minutes (calculator not permitted).

 - Questions include various types of functions and function representations and a roughly equal mix of procedural and conceptual tasks.

 - Questions include at least 2 questions that incorporate a real-world context or scenario into the question.

 AP Calculator Policy

-In Section I Part A and Section II Part B, calculators are not allowed.
+In Section I Part A and Section II Part B, calculators are not allowed on the exam.